 One pilot said the Ford's handling "bordered on the bizarre."
-In fact, there were some test pilots who despised the F4D and felt it should have never been accepted into operational service.
-This appears to have been a minority opinion, but even the Ford's admirers admitted its instability made it a handful for a relatively inexperienced pilot.
-Skilled pilots who liked the machine also found it tiring to fly for long distances: keeping it on the level was a continuous balancing act.
-Of course, modern digital fly-by-wire flight control systems would have tamed the Skyray, even exploited its instability to optimize maneuverability, but such technology was almost unimaginable in the Ford's day.
+In fact, there were some test pilots who despised the F4D, and felt it should have never been accepted into operational service.
+That appears to have been a minority opinion, but even the Ford's admirers admitted its instability made it a handful for a relatively inexperienced pilot.
+Skilled pilots who liked the machine also found it tiring to fly for long distances, since keeping it on the level was a continuous balancing act.
+Of course, modern digital fly-by-wire flight control systems would have tamed the Skyray, even exploited its instability to optimize maneuverability -- but such technology was all but unimaginable in the Ford's day.

 Stability is regarded as a good feature for carrier landings, and getting a Skyray on deck could be tricky, one pilot saying that was where "the Ford really got your attention."
-The wing was big, giving low wing loading, meaning the aircraft tended to be overly responsive to air disturbances.
+The wing was big, resulting in low wing loading, meaning the aircraft tended to be overly responsive to air disturbances.
 It also tended to "skid out" when the landing gear was lowered, because one main gear would drop before the other.
-One pilot compared it to "standing on top of a pencil", not a particular worry for daylight landings in clear weather but "not so good" for instrument landing conditions.
+One pilot compared it to "standing on top of a pencil" -- not a particular worry for daylight landings in clear weather, but "not so good" for instrument landing conditions.

-The F4D-1 had a high angle of attack (AOA) on its critical carrier approach, but pilots claimed the forward visibility was excellent and the view was not such a problem.
-On the other side of the coin, one pilot who didn't like the thing pointed out that the tailfin would be masked out by the wing at high AOA, reducing the aircraft's controllability still further, with low speed flight amounting to "a series of wallowing, half-roll, half-sideslip maneuvers that made the bird look drunk."
+The F4D-1 had a high angle of attack (AOA) on its critical carrier approach; however, pilots claimed the forward view was excellent, and the high AOA wasn't such a problem.
+On the other side of the coin, one pilot who didn't like the thing noted that the tailfin would be masked out by the wing at high AOA, reducing the aircraft's controllability still further, with low speed flight amounting to "a series of wallowing, half-roll, half-sideslip maneuvers that made the bird look drunk."
 Another Skyray pilot commented on watching one of his colleagues make "seven unsuccessful passes at the deck.
-We thought we might have to shoot him down, but on the eighth attempt he landed."
+We thought we might have to shoot him down, but on the eighth attempt, he landed."

 The F4D's range left something to be desired -- it was always flown with external tanks -- and the reliability of its subsystems was poor.
 For example, although pilots praised the radar, it tended to be out to lunch a good part of the time.
 One pilot observed: "It had a good many things in the cockpit that never worked and indeed could not be maintained ... this was typical of the analog era.
 Now when you step into an F-18, everything works nearly all the time."
 In addition, although the landing gear was very solid, the airframe itself was a fairly high-maintenance item.

-A total of 420 Fords was built by the time production ended in December 1958.
-It never saw any real combat service and there were no export users, though Douglas did demonstrate the type to potential buyers, including the government of India.
-The type was redesignated "F-6A" when the US military consolidated aircraft designations in September 1962, but by this time the Skyray was increasingly being shunted off to the reserves.
+A total of 420 Fords had been built by the time production ended in December 1958.
+It never saw any real combat service and there were no export users -- though Douglas did demonstrate the type to potential buyers, including the government of India.
+The type was redesignated "F-6A" when the US military consolidated aircraft designations in September 1962, but by that time, the Skyray was increasingly being shunted off to the reserves.
 In 1962, a few were fitted out as target drone controllers and redesignated "DF-6A".

 The machine at the Navy Test Pilots School still remains on display there at last notice, and several others survive as static displays at museums in the US.
 No Skyray remains in flightworthy condition.BACK_TO_TOP

-* Douglas designed an improved Skyray, originally to be designated the "F4D-2" but later redesignated the "F5D-1 Skylancer".
-It had the same general configuration as the F4D-1 and could be easily confused with it at a casual glance, but featured a substantial fuselage stretch, 35% more internal fuel capacity, thinner wings, a taller tailfin, and greater engine power to give it true transonic performance.
+* Douglas designed an improved Skyray, originally to be designated the "F4D-2", but later redesignated the "F5D-1 Skylancer".
+It had the same general configuration as the F4D-1 and could be easily confused with it at a casual glance -- but featured a substantial fuselage stretch, 35% more internal fuel capacity, thinner wings, a taller tailfin, and more engine power to give it true transonic performance.

 19 were ordered for evaluation.
 The initial prototype performed its first flight on 21 April 1956.
-It was fitted with the same P&W J57-P-8 engine used on later production F4D-1s, but production aircraft were to use the new General Electric GE J79 afterburning turbojet, providing a significant step up in power and better fuel economy.
+It was fitted with the same P&W J57-P-8 engine used on later production F4D-1s, but production aircraft were to use the new General Electric GE J79 afterburning turbojet, providing a significant step up in power, as well as better fuel economy.
 As mentioned, GE actually used the second XF4D-1 prototype as a testbed for the YJ79, with the aircraft performing its initial flight with the YJ79 in December 1955.
-Fit of the new engine was relatively straightforward since the J79 was smaller than the J57.
-The prototype was then fitted with the commercial version of the J79, the CJ805-3, in 1958, and also carried a wooden test model of the turbofan derivative, the CJ805-23, on an underwing pylon for aerodynamic tests.
+Fit of the new engine was relatively straightforward, since the J79 was smaller than the J57.
+The prototype was then fitted with the commercial version of the J79, the CJ805-3, in 1958, with the prototype also carrying a wooden test model of the turbofan derivative, the CJ805-23, on an underwing pylon for aerodynamic tests.

 DOUGLAS F5D SKYLANCER: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 10.21 meters 33 feet 6 inches wing area 51.75 sq_meters 557 sq_feet length 16.40 meters 53 feet 10 inches height 4.51 meters 14 feet 10 inches empty weight 7,912 kilograms 17,444 pounds max loaded weight 13,210 kilograms 29,122 pounds maximum speed 1,534 KPH 953 MPH / 828 KT range (clean) 2,148 kilometers 1,335 MI / 1,160 NMI _____________________ _________________ _______________________